 - Carefully spread chocolate mixture evenly over preserves.
 Bake about 30 minutes or until set.
 Cool completely in pan on a wire rack.
+For Icing:

 - In a medium heavy saucepan, combine bittersweet chocolate and the 3 tablespoons butter.
 Cook and stir over low heat until melted.
 Stir in corn syrup and rum.
 Spread icing over cooled uncut cookies.
 If desired, top with the walnut halves.
 Let stand for 1 to 2 hours or until chocolate is set.
 Using a sharp knife, loosen edges of cookies from sides of pan.
 Cut into bars.
 Makes about 40 bars.

 To prevent overgrinding the nuts and turning them into a paste, grind about one-third at a time.

 Place bars in a single layer in an airtight container; cover.
 Store at room temperature for up to 3 days or freeze for up to 3 months.